About the Pipeline Report

-Key findings in the Pipeline Report include changes to the supply of teaching graduates and identification of the pre-service teachers most at risk of not successfully completing their studies.
+Key findings in the Pipeline Report include changes to the supply of teaching graduates and a detailed understanding of the characteristics of pre-service teachers in the ITE pipeline.
 For example:

 - Despite increasing numbers of commencements, the overall numbers of ITE graduates available to teach in any year (number of completions) has largely plateaued.
 This is not, however, consistent across primary, secondary and early childhood programs nor across jurisdictions.